-I like to show people these two crude movies that I made a year or so ago.
+I like to show people these two crude movies that I made a long time ago.
 Both movies are cartoon visions of what it might be like to ride in a spaceship that splashes down on the north pole.
 In the first movie, the spaceship moves at a constant speed.
 In the second movie, the spaceship moves at an exponentially increasing speed.

 (The views are through a porthole on the spaceship.
 Sorry about the aspect ratio - something got screwed up when I put the videos on YouTube.)